 The familiar tragic story of Vincent van Gogh is broadened by focusing as well on his brother Theodore, who helped support Vincent.
-The movie also provides a nice view of the locations ...
-See full summary »
+The movie also provides a nice view of the locations which Vincent painted.

 4 of 4 people found this review helpful.

 Was this review helpful to you?